jeffbruce/jeffbruce.github.io/_posts/2015-12-13-setting-up-a-personal-website.md

 tags: [ 'tech' ]
 ---

 This blog post is about setting up a personal website, so let's roll up our sleeves and get cracking.
-Don't have any sleeves?
-Roll up your pant legs.
-Not wearing any pants?
-I like your style.

 The goal here is to point readers who are thinking about setting up a personal website in the right direction.
 What do you want out of your personal website?
 In my case, I wanted a versatile website that I could use for a few different purposes.
 Specifically, I wanted a website that could serve (no pun intended) as a professional landing page, a personal blog, and to host music that I've composed over the years.
 Wordpress runs approximately 25% of the internet as of Dec 2015, so initially I was going to go with Wordpress since the large adoption rate must mean it's easy to use.
 However, I had a Wordpress blog maybe 5 years ago but it was a little clunky, and I wanted to try out some new tech.
 So I got in touch with a friend of mine who has done a lot of web development over the years, and he suggested I give Jekyll a shot.